stklcode/statify-blacklist/CONTRIBUTING.md

 Please ensure your initial code is up to date with it at the time you start development.
 The `master` should also be target for most pull requests.

-In addition, this project features a `develop` branch, which hold cutting edge developments, not necessarily considered stable or even compatible.
+In addition, this project features a `develop` branch, which holds bleeding edge developments, not necessarily considered stable or even compatible.
 Do not expect this code to run smoothly, but you might have a look into the history to see if some work on an issue has already been started there.

 For fixes and features, there might be additional branches, likely prefixed by `ft-` (feature) or `hf-` (hotfix) followed by an issue number (if applicable) and/or a title.